StancuFlorin/homelab/pihole/README.md

 tcp / udp: 53
 udp: 67

-port `53` is probably used by `systemd-resolved` service and you need to disable it
+port `53` is probably used by `systemd-resolved` service and you need to disable it before running pihole

 ```
 sudo systemctl disable systemd-resolved.service